aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/03-infrastructure.md

 ![Schematic depiction of the versioning taking place in the PluginRepoRegistry.](plugin-repo-overview.drawio.svg)

 <p class="caption">
   Schema showing the `PluginRepoRegistry` maintaining a list the addresses of ENS named `PluginRepo` contracts shown on the left.
-Each `PluginRepo` contract maintains a list of semantic versions of the `PluginSetup` contract (internally referencing the `Plugin` logic) and the associated UI building blocks as a URI, examplarically shown on the right.
+Each `PluginRepo` contract maintains a list of semantic versions of the `PluginSetup` contract (internally referencing the `Plugin` logic) and the associated UI building blocks as a URI, examplarily shown on the right.
 </p>

 </div>